Reviewed Nov. 30, 2017

-But there is something new.
-To be a bit 'unique' people now start to play with domains, by adding 'my' in front of an URL.
+However, there is something new.
+To be a little bit 'unique' people now start to play with domains, by adding 'my' in front of an URL.
 Since most domains no matter how long or short are taken this could open a whole new horizon on the domain market.
 While this has been going on for some time, we only noticed more of this phenomenon recently.

 Thus, now we have MyWeddingDress.com selling for almost $10,000 and BuyMyHouse.com scoring a high sale at $45,000.
 Also, noteworthy MyLearning.com and MyHomeValue.com both sold even for $14,000 and $12,000 respectively.
 In 2014 we saw 'my' showing up for the first time in domains like MyWork.info, MyTravelPlan.com, and MySale.de

 It's like starting an entirely new set of domain names.
 One of these days you're bound to notice a 'my' domain name popping up near you.
 Adding 'my' in front of any dot-com domain could solve the severe shortage of quality TLDs and would eliminate the need to deal with those pesky little gTLDs.